AnnaHollandSmith/Scala_101/README.md

 # Scala 101

-This repository id for tracking my progress as I make my way through [Big Data University's Introduction to Scala](https://bigdatauniversity.com/courses/introduction-to-scala/)
+This repository is for tracking my progress as I make my way through [Big Data University's Introduction to Scala](https://bigdatauniversity.com/courses/introduction-to-scala/).